 Michael Kolster, a 2013 John Simon Guggenheim Memorial Foundation Fellow, teaches at Bowdoin College and lives in Maine with his wife, Christy Shake, and son, Calvin.
-He is currently producing ambrotypes for a project comparing Maine’s Androscoggin River with other American post-industrial rivers.
-When not able to shoot outdoors, he works in the studio on a series of still lifes of everyday objects with the wet plate process.

 An earlier project similarly concerned with land use policy and its implications, entitled Changing Places, depicted changes in Las Vegas, San Francisco and New Orleans over a 10-year time span.
 In 2009 a 23-image portfolio from Changing Places was acquired for the permanent collection of the George Eastman House International Museum of Photography in Rochester, NY.
 Work from the same series was featured in Consilience - The Journal of Sustainability, published through Columbia University.

 For fifteen years Michael maintained a website, The Daily Post, to which he postsed a photograph everyday for 5,480 days (http://DailyPost.bowdoin.edu).

 He was born in Milwaukee, Wisconsin, and has lived in Rochester, New York; Rio de Janeiro, Brazil; Boston, Massachusetts; and San Francisco, California.
 He holds a BA in American Studies from Williams College, an MFA from the Massachusetts College of Art, and a certificate from the full-time Documentary Photography program at the International Center of Photography in New York City.